datagica/parse-compensation/README.md

 # @datagica/parse-compensation

-Parse compensation, remuneration, salary, pay, wage.. from a job offer
+Parse compensation, remuneration, salary, pay, wage.. from a job offer.

-Supported languages:
+Supported languages (but more to come):

 * english
 * french
-* chinese
-* japanese
-* russian
-* spanish
-* portuguese

 Supported currencies: